What is CBD?

 What are the health benefits of CBD?

 The only CBD medication that is currently FDA-approved is Epidiolex, which is approved for the treatment of certain types of epilepsy.
-But many people swear CBD has helped with a slew of other health conditions, stress and anxiety, sleep, pain, osteoarthritis, even cancer.
+But if you search the internet… countless people swear CBD has helped them with a slew of other conditions, from stress and anxiety, to sleep, pain, and tons of other things.

 CBD has not yet been rigorously studied with humans, but pre-clinical and clinical studies suggest that CBD has “broad therapeutic value” and can be well-tolerated by, well, pretty much everyone.